floriandejonckheere/utu-thesis/thesis/chapters/07-proposed-solution/05-decomposition.typ

     ) <louvain_algorithm>
   ],
   [
+    @louvain_algorithm represents a pseudocode implementation of the Louvain algorithm.

-    The Louvain algorithm operates in two phases.
+    The algorithm operates in two phases.
     In the first phase, the algorithm optimizes the modularity locally by moving each vertex into the community of their neighbour that yield the best modularity gain.
     This step is repeated for each vertex until a local maximum is reached.

     Then, the algorithm aggregates each community in a single vertex, while preserving the network structure.
     The algorithm can then be applied iteratively to the new network, until the modularity cannot be further increased.

-    @louvain_algorithm represents a pseudocode implementation of the Louvain algorithm.
-    A visualization of the intermediate steps of the Louvain algorithm is shown in @louvain.
   ]
 )

+#pagebreak()

+A visualization of the intermediate steps of the Louvain algorithm is shown in @louvain.

 #figure(
     grid(